CodeLifter-sys/rapidclip-generator/README.md

 # **RapidClip**

-**RapidClip** is an ongoing project aimed at automating the creation of short videos, ideal for platforms like YouTube Shorts, Instagram Reels, TikTok, and Kwai.
-The goal is to enable the system to generate complete videos from a provided topic, combining narration, background music, dynamic images, visual effects, synchronized subtitles, detailed process logging, and final video assembly with animated transitions.
+**RapidClip** is a project that automates the creation of short videos, ideal for platforms such as YouTube Shorts, Instagram Reels, TikTok, and Kwai.
+The current version allows you to generate complete videos from a given topic by combining narration, dynamic images, visual effects, synchronized subtitles, detailed process logging, and final video assembly with animated transitions.

-🇧🇷 For a Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).
+🇧🇷 For the Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).

 ---

 ## **Implemented Features**

-- **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
+- **Automatic Content Creation**: Personalized script generation based on the provided theme.
-- **Audio Narration**: Transform the script into high-quality narration, with support for both ElevenLabs and OpenAI TTS.
+- **Audio Narration**: Transformation of the script into high-quality narration, with support for both ElevenLabs and OpenAI TTS.
-- **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.
+- **Audio Reprocessing**: Processing of audio files that exceed a specified duration to ensure compatibility with platform restrictions.
-- **Subtitle Generation**: Generate subtitles with improved alignment and segmentation:
+- **Subtitle Generation**: Creation of subtitles with improved alignment and segmentation:
-  - Tokenizes the transcript text while preserving punctuation.
+  - Tokenization of the full transcribed text while preserving punctuation.
-  - Aligns words with their respective timestamps and punctuation.
+  - Alignment of words with their respective timestamps and punctuation.
-  - Creates readable, synchronized subtitles with character and word limits per line.
+  - Generation of legible and synchronized subtitles with character and word limits per line.
 - **Enhanced Image Generation**:
-  - Generate diverse image prompts using an OpenAI-based prompt generator that leverages the full subtitle context and previously generated prompts (included only when available), ensuring varied and creative visual outputs.
+  - Generation of diversified prompts for image creation, using the complete subtitle context and previously generated prompts (when available) to ensure varied and creative visual outputs.
-  - Supports a configurable SANA model version for image generation via Replicate.
+  - Support for configuring the SANA model version via an environment variable.
-- **Video Assembly**: Assemble a final video using the generated audio, images, and subtitles with animated transitions.
-A dedicated module composes these elements into a final video file with a resolution of 1080x1920.
+- **Final Video Assembly**: Composition of the final video using the generated audio, images, and subtitles, with animated transitions (including a slow zoom-in effect on images) and a resolution of 1080x1920.
+- **Relevant Images**: Improved selection of images to better illustrate the content.
+- **Visual Effects and Transitions**: Application of zoom effects, animations, and additional smooth cuts.
+- **Complete Rendering**: Creation of the final video ready for publication.
-- **Multi-Language Support**: Enable content creation, narration, and subtitles in multiple languages.
+- **Multi-Language Support**: Ability to create content, narration, and subtitles in multiple languages.
-- **Process Logging**: Detailed logs of the overall video generation process, including the generated image prompts, are saved in each video's output folder.
+- **Process Logging**: Detailed logging of the entire video generation process – including the prompts generated for each image interval – stored in each video's output folder.

 ---

 ## **Planned Features**

-- **Background Music Integration**: Select local soundtracks to enrich the video.
+- **Background Music Integration**: Selection of royalty-free soundtracks to enrich the video.
-- **Relevant Images**: Further refine image selection to better illustrate the content.
-- **Visual Effects and Transitions**: Apply zoom, animations, and smooth cuts.
-- **Complete Rendering**: Create the final video ready for publication.
-- **Additional Video Editing Enhancements**: Expand features for more advanced video composition and editing.
+- **Advanced Video Editing Features**: Expansion of editing capabilities for more sophisticated functionalities.

 ---

 ## **How to Use**

-Before running RapidClip, make sure to configure the required environment variables.
+Before running RapidClip, ensure that the required environment variables are set.
 Use the `.env.example` file as a template and create a `.env` file with the following variables:

 ```plaintext
 OPENAI_API_KEY=your-openai-api-key